-When a pipe bursts, the water is lost and again nothing comes through the tap.
-That’s haemorrhage.
+When a pipe bursts, the water is lost, and again nothing comes through the tap.
+That is a hemorrhage.

-Ischemic Stroke, Transient Ischemic Stroke and Cerebral Haemorrhage :
+What Are Ischemic Stroke, Transient Ischemic Stroke, and Cerebral Hemorrhage?

-The first four mechanisms cause a reduced supply of oxygen to the brain and are therefore called ischemic stroke.
-The final mechanism is of course known as cerebral haemorrhage.
+The first four mechanisms cause a reduced supply of oxygen to the brain and are called ischemic strokes.
+The final mechanism is, of course, known as cerebral hemorrhage.

 Amongst ischemic stroke, the duration of symptoms leads to another classification.
-If the symptoms occur for a very short duration, like 15 minutes to a day, and thereafter a full recovery of symptoms is noted, the episode is known as transient ischemic attack.
-It is usually a less well known warning sign that should make the patient aware that something is wrong and that evaluation is in order.
-The duration is short because the incident is short lived and the blood supply and therefore the oxygen supply to the brain is restored before any damage can happen (remember brain cells cannot regenerate).
+Suppose the symptoms occur for a very short duration, like 15 minutes to a day, and after that, a full recovery of symptoms is noted.
+In that case, the episode is known as a transient ischemic attack.
+It is usually a less well-known warning sign that should make the patient aware that something is wrong and that evaluation is in order.
+Again, the duration is short because the incident is short-lived, and the blood supply and, therefore, the oxygen supply to the brain is restored before any damage can happen (remember, brain cells cannot regenerate).

-Alternatively if the symptoms last longer than 24 hours or if the neuroradioimaging (CT scan or MRI of the head) shows any changes, it is likely that the damage has happened to the brain tissue.
+Alternatively, if the symptoms last longer than 24 hours or if the neuro radio imaging (computerized tomography scan or magnetic resonance imaging of the head) shows any changes, the damage has likely happened to the brain tissue.
 And this condition is known as the infarction of the brain.

-Finally, the vessel may have ruptured causing a cerebral haemorrhage, thereby causing a stroke.
-This usually happens when the blood vessel is weak at some point, if the pressure is too high on the vessels or if the patient is prone to bleeding (naturally or due to medicines for another conditions e.g. warfarin).
+Finally, the vessel may have ruptured, causing a cerebral hemorrhage, thereby causing a stroke.
+This usually happens when the blood vessel is weak at some point, if the pressure is too high on the vessels or if the patient is prone to bleeding (naturally or due to medicines for another condition, for example, Warfarin).